mtongnz/ESP8266_ArtNetNode_v2/README.md

  - The LEDs are not used at present so you can leave them out.

 ## Flashing firmware
+Please note that the device will generally need a power cycle after updating the firmware.

 ### Web UI OTA from my previous project
 Flash https://github.com/mtongnz/ESP8266_ArtNetNode_DMX to your device (if not already on there) using the Arduino IDE and then use the Web UI to upload the .bin available in this git.
 ### Direct bin flash